crheller/crheller.github.io/_projects/3_project.md

     * When final output is detected, initiate transfer of output file(s) back to local lab server

 All of these tools live in a single git repository.
-In order to get started using the system, users just need to clone the repo and run a short python install script which sets up the user's cron tab, requests the user's credentials, and mounts the remote data directory (`sshfs`) in order to achieve automation.
-In addition to these automation tools, this repository also contains a directory with the lab analysis code to be executed on the remote HPC system.
+In order to get started using the system, users just need to clone the repo and run a short python install script which sets up the user's cron tab, requests the user's credentials, and mounts the remote data directory (using `sshfs`) in order to achieve automation.
+In addition to these automation tools, this repository also contains a folder with the lab analysis source code to be executed on the remote HPC system.
 This ensures that all users analyze their data using the same procedure which increases the standardization and reproducibility of data pipelines in our lab.

 ## <a name="hpc"></a>Max Planck High Performance Computing System
 All Max Planck Institute researchers have access to state-of-the-art HPC systems.
 These are managed by the [MPCDF](https://www.mpcdf.mpg.de/).
-Details about their systems can be found by visiting their [website](https://www.mpcdf.mpg.de/).
-For the project described here, we have primarily made use of the [raven](https://www.mpcdf.mpg.de/services/supercomputing/raven) compute cluster, however, my system was built to adapt to be able to utilize additional clusters and I am in the process of incporating the new [viper](https://www.mpcdf.mpg.de/services/supercomputing/viper) cluster, as well.
+Further details can be found by visiting their [website](https://www.mpcdf.mpg.de/).
+For the project described here, we have primarily made use of the [raven](https://www.mpcdf.mpg.de/services/supercomputing/raven) compute cluster, however, my system was built to be able to utilize additional clusters and I am in the process of incporating the new [viper](https://www.mpcdf.mpg.de/services/supercomputing/viper) cluster, as well.